Apoorv-vikram-singh/Doubly-linklist./README.md

 # Doubly-linklist.
-QDoubly link list insertion at End through Doubly link list.
+QDoubly link list insertion at End through Doubly link list. also use of tail concept in dsa.